-Head teachers and teachers at State Schools can register for the School Competition and access the competition materials on the website. www.concursoescolaronce.es from 17 September.
-You can also register by phone by calling the free telephone number: 900 808 111.
-The deadline for registration and participation is 1 February 2017.
-The ONCE Competition organisation reserves the right to lengthen the registration and participation term, at its own discretion.
+Head teachers and teachers at State Schools can register for the School Competition and access the competition materials on the website. www.concursoescolaronce.es As of 17 September,.
+You may also register by calling us free on 900 808 111.
+The deadline for registration and participation if 1 February 2019.
+The organisation of the ONCE Competition reserves the right to extend the registration and participation deadline, if it sees fit.

 Participation must be by entire classrooms and led by a teacher, and the participation must be in one of these five categories:

 A (3rd and 4th years of primary education)

 B (5th and 6th years of primary education)

 D (baccalaureate and middle and higher level vocational training)

 The projects in the last two categories will only participate in the final phase of the contest and will be evaluated by a national jury.

 Students take part by doing classwork in their own categories and stage/type of education.
 In exceptional circumstances, the competition organisers will accept work created by students from several categories.
 This applies to groups of rural schools or travelling circus classrooms, special support classes, etc. In such cases the work will be entered in the category to which the majority of students belong.
 In case of a draw, the class will be included in the higher category.
 The maximum number of students per classroom is that established by law for each level.

 1. The work entered in the competition, under the slogan ”Ideas to make playtime inclusive for me and my schoolmates”>,: